dmlary/morrow/README.md

     if rand(100) < 10   # or, you know, do a real skill check
       send_to_char(actor, "You failed to poison them!")
-      send_to_char(victim, "You feel momentarily ill, but the feeling passes.")
+      send_to_char(victim, "You feel momentarily ill, but the feeling passes.") return

-      send_to_char(actor,
-          "You attempt to poison %{victim}, but %{victim:pronoun} recover

-      act("$act attempts to poison $vict, but $vict_pronoun recover.",
-          actor: actor, victim: victom)

-      # room: Actor attempts to poison Victim, but they recover.
-      # room: Actor attempts to poison Victim, but he recovers.
-      # room: Actor attempts to poison Victim, but she recovers.
-      # actor: You attempt to poison Victim, but they recover.
-      # actor: You attempt to poison Victim, but he recovers.
-      # actor: You attempt to poison Victim, but she recovers.
-      # victom: Actor attempts to poison you, but you recover.
-      act("$a attempt$sa to poison $b, but $pb recover$sb", actor, victim) return
     end